 When you get a good massage from a licensed therapist, he or she can work on the area of concern as well as your whole body, loosening tension and relieving pain.
 If you have chronic muscle spasms or pain, it’s ideal to get a massage at least once a month or more.
 The higher your stress levels, the more likely you are to have muscle tension and pain that requires regular massage.

 A 2011 clinical, randomized study involving cancer patients out of Taiwan researched the effects of massage therapy on muscle pain and relaxation.
-It found that massage therapy definitively improved bone and muscle pain management in these patients, showcasing the muscle-relaxing effects of massage.
+Researchers found that massage therapy definitively improved bone and muscle pain management in these patients, showcasing the muscle-relaxing effects of massage.
 (5)

 6. Avoid “Pain Foods”